Our signature programs and solutions

 Members of the Global Consortium for Sustainability Outcomes (GCSO) are working across the globe to collaborate on sustainability solutions.

-LightWorks has provides solutions to the world’s most pressing global energy challenges through a simple idea; energy from sunlight.
+LightWorks provides solutions to the world’s most pressing global energy challenges through a simple idea; energy from sunlight.
 We discover and invent energy solutions to the world’s fuel, electric and social challenges.

 Designing and managing the future of planet Earth